 29,000 Neighbors.
 One Community.
 A Gap We Can Close Together

-Adults with disabilities and their families face real barriers to belonging, independence, and opportunity in Kane County.
+Individuals impacted by intellectual disabilities and their families face real barriers to belonging, independence, and opportunity in Kane County.
 Rising Lights exists to change that.

 The Challenge.

 Disability is a daily reality for approximately 29,000 individuals in our community.
 Yet too many adults with cognitive & intellectual disabilities — and their families — feel disconnected from the fabric of community life.
-Their challenges are often overlooked, misunderstood, or left unaddressed
+Their challenges are often overlooked, misunderstood, or left unaddressed.

 Adults with disabilities and their caregivers both face deep isolation and a lack of belonging.
 Community life often isn’t built with them in mind, leaving individuals disconnected and families carrying the weight alone.